An Infinite-Dimensional Insider Trading Game: The Insider's Portfolio Choice

 We now characterize this viability condition.
 Again, the projection profile $\Pi_{\mathrm{insider}}(W,\,\cdot\,;\widetilde W)$ from Definition~\ref{def: overlap measures}(ii) naturally occurs.

 \begin{definition} The \textbf{zero price impact subspace} under market maker belief $\widetilde W$ is the linear subspace of the insider's admissible portfolios given by

 \end{definition}

-If some portfolio $W\in\mathcal V_0(\widetilde W)$ yielded strictly positive (expected) utility to the insider, he could scale it up with no price impact to obtain unbounded utility, so his optimization problem would be ill posed.
+If some portfolio $W\in\mathcal V_0(\widetilde W)$ yielded strictly positive (expected) utility to the insider, he could scale it up with no price impact to obtain unbounded utility, so his optimization problem would be ill-posed.
 This is Theorem~\ref{thm: informed trader 2}.

 \begin{theorem}[No Free Lunch with Zero Price Impact] Fix a market maker belief $\widetilde W$ and a signal $s$.
 A necessary condition for the insider's problem~\eqref{eqn: informed trader's problem} to admit an optimal portfolio is that